uniquarkD/apple-oauth/README.md

 ```
 ## FAQ

-1. My native app doesn't login: Check if you built your app with the "Sign in with Apple" capability enabled, and if the provisioning profile also supports it.
+1. My native app doesn't log in: Check if you built your app with the "Sign in with Apple" capability enabled, and if the provisioning profile also supports it.
-2. My web app doesn't login: Check if the keyId/secret/clientId is correct, also check if you have added the redirectUri to the list of authorized redirects, and that it ends with _oauth/apple
+2. My web app doesn't log in: Check if the keyId/secret/clientId is correct, also check if you have added the redirectUri to the list of authorized redirects, and that it ends with _oauth/apple